• Email

 Email: certification@bcplaytherapy.ca

-If you are a member of a college, (Social Worker or Psychologist) they you could also get certified though the Association for Play Therapy (United States) as a Registered Play Therapist (RPT).
+If you are a member of a college (Social Worker or Psychologist), you could also get credentialing through the Association for Play Therapy (United States) as a Registered Play Therapist (RPT).
 Their contact information is:

 Email: info@a4pt.org